Charles Bronson (prisoner): Occupations and projects

 While in prison, Bronson developed a fitness regime and in 2008 claimed he could still do 172 press-ups in 60 seconds and 94 sit-ups in 30 seconds.
 In 2002, he published the book Solitary Fitness, detailing an individual training process with minimal resources and space.

-Since 1999, Bronson has occupied himself by writing poetry and producing artworks; he has had eleven books published, including in 2008 his only self-penned book Loonyology: In My Own Words.
+Since 1999, Bronson has occupied himself by writing poetry and producing artworks.
+He has had eleven books published, including in 2008 his only self-penned book Loonyology: In My Own Words.
 He has won 11 Koestler Trust Awards for his poetry and art.

 On 28 April 2010, BBC News reported that artwork by Bronson was displayed on the London Underground at Angel tube station from 26 April 2010 for two weeks.
 The display was organised by Art Below, which is unrelated to the official Transport For London art programme.
 The National Victims' Association, which represents families affected by crime, queried the desirability of allowing Bronson "to engage with the British public in this way".
 His work was soon removed by an unknown party for unexplained reasons.

-The Guardian reported in 2014 that the sale of several of Bronson's artworks, which were formerly owned by Ronnie Kray, raised several thousand pounds for his mother to have a holiday.
-It followed her upset after Bronson's reported attack launched against 12 prison guards at HMP Woodhill.
+In 2014, The Guardian reported that the sale of several of Bronson's artworks, which were formerly owned by Ronnie Kray, raised several thousand pounds for his mother to have a holiday.
+It followed her being upset after Bronson's reported attack against 12 prison guards at HMP Woodhill.

 In 2016, he auctioned one of his artworks to raise money for the treatment of a child with cerebral palsy.

-In 2021, Bronson (under the name Charles Arthur Salvador) was featured on the single "Only Mad Men Crawl" by the Ayia Napa-based recording act Lost Vegas.
+In 2021, Bronson, under the name Charles Arthur Salvador, was featured on the single "Only Mad Men Crawl" by the Ayia Napa-based recording act Lost Vegas.

 In 2023, Bronson put his drawings for sale at an exhibition, which he hoped could increase his chance for getting parole by demonstrating that he could have an occupation if released from prison.

 Biographical film

 The film, Bronson, which loosely follows Bronson's life, was released in Britain on 13 March 2009.
 It stars Tom Hardy in the eponymous role, and is directed by Nicolas Winding Refn.
-Controversy was caused at the première when a recording of Bronson's voice was played with no prior permission granted by officers at HM Prison Service, who called for an inquiry into how the recording had been made.
+Controversy was caused at the premiere when a recording of Bronson's voice was played with no prior permission granted by officers at HM Prison Service, who called for an inquiry into how the recording had been made.